 Your will gets reviewed by probate court, becomes public, can be legally challenged by disgruntled relatives, and generally takes more time and money than you may have banked on before it gets where you intended.

 One consideration is the qualified personal residence trust, where you put your home into a trust for whomever you designate.
 This lets you stay in the home if you pay rent.
-If you put the home in a trust for a family member, then pay that family member rent, you’ll be passing on additional cash outside of your estate.
+If you put the home in a trust for a family member and then pay that family member rent, you’ll be passing on additional cash outside of your estate.
 Consult a financial planner to determine if such a trust makes sense for your situation.

 Another challenge lies in balancing your family’s unknown future financial needs and your desire to benefit those charities near and dear to your heart.

 Hopefully, it’s clearer now that estate planning isn’t just about giving away your assets.
 It can also help you set goals concerning what you want financially and personally in life.
-And, beyond that, it can give you a chance to see your heirs or favorite charities benefit from some of your assets while you’re still enjoying your own retirement.
+And beyond that, it can give you a chance to see your heirs or favorite charities benefit from some of your assets while you’re still enjoying your own retirement.

 for thinkMoney ®